-Address: 98 WEST END LANE, WESTHAMPSTEAD LONDON, NW6 2LU
+- Location: 98 WEST END LANE, WEST HAMPSTEAD LONDON, NW6 2LU

-Situated in Vauxhall Bridge Road, Lime Orange is another elegant Korean restaurant you can try over.
+Situated on Vauxhall Bridge Road, Lime Orange is another elegant Korean restaurant you can try.

-Lime Orange also has amazing interior and exterior designs with some of the best customer services.
+Lime Orange also has amazing interior and exterior designs with some of the best customer service.

 Therefore, this restaurant is indeed one of the must-visit Korean restaurants for you and your family to spend some quality time.

 - Location: 312 Vauxhall Bridge Road, London SW1V 1AA